 If you don’t act in a timely manner to amend the Hearing Request appropriately, the case may be dismissed “without prejudice,” which means that you can start the process over by filing another Hearing Request on the same issue(s), and the BSEA will not hold the dismissal of this first case against you.
 However, be aware of the two-year “statute of limitations” referenced earlier in this section.

-V. Resolution Session
+III.
+Resolution Session

 Topics discussed in this section: